SpektraSystems/Red-Hat-Modernize-Apps/lab1.md

 The choice is yours but whatever you pick, like most things in life, stick with it for all the labs.
 We ourselves are in love with CodeReady Workspaces and highly recommend it.

+## Login to OpenShift web console

+OpenShift ships with a web-based console that will allow users to perform various tasks via a browser.
+To get a feel for how the web console works, open your browser and go to the OpenShift Web Console url provided in the environment details page.

+The first screen you will see is the authentication screen.
+Enter your **username** and **password** and then log in.
+After you have authenticated to the web console, you will be presented with a list of projects that your user has permission to work with.
 ## Setup Your Workspace on CodeReady Workspaces

 Follow these instructions to setup the development environment on CodeReady Workspaces.